Azathothas/Stars/README.md

 ## TypeScript

+- [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) – Drop in a screenshot and convert it to clean HTML/Tailwind/JS code
 - [refined-github/refined-github](https://github.com/refined-github/refined-github) – :octocat: Browser extension that simplifies the GitHub interface and adds useful features
 - [rejetto/hfs](https://github.com/rejetto/hfs) – HFS is a web file server to run on your computer.
 Share folders or even a single file thanks to the virtual file system.
 - [adileo/squirreldisk](https://github.com/adileo/squirreldisk) – Beautiful, Cross-Platform and Super Fast Disk Usage Analysis Tool - Built With Rust 🦀